ben-burwood/h3-compactfill/README.md

 To credit up front, this builds upon the great work by Uber in building [H3](https://h3geo.org/) and the excellent Rust Crate [h3o](https://github.com/HydroniumLabs/h3o) which implements the Core API.

+## H3o Tiler

+Whilst the H3o Tiler implementation is great, this could end up superseeding that implementation as a free sideeffect by just controlling whether or not to short-circuit at coarse cells vs uncompacting to children.

+## Outstanding Work

+- Fix all lat/lon geometries at the poles and transmeridian
+- Investigate BBox (this seems to be how it's implemented in H3 C core) vs the current Boundary Disk (+ indexed R-Tree) for the coarse pruning
+- Tests
+- Benchmarks

 ## Algorithm

-The basis of this algorithm is a recursive top-down (descent) search (similar to Uber's H3 `polygonToCellsExperimental` Function).
-This is distinctly different from `polygonToCellsExperimental` as it short-circuits at coarse cells to produce the compact output.
+The basis of this algorithm is a recursive top-down (descent) search (very similar to Uber's H3 `polygonToCellsExperimental` Function).
+Where this deviates from `polygonToCellsExperimental` is that it can short-circuit at coarse cells to produce the compact output.

+### Cell Containment

 - Interior (fully-inside) Cells - short-circuit there and take these straight as the most compact output.
 - Exterior (fully-outside) Cells - pruned from the search.
 - Straddling - step to the next finest resolution and re-check all the children until the requested resolution is reached.

-### Cell Containment

 #### Bounding Disk